 Cat meaning and symbolism includes elegance, curiosity, independence, protection, magic, and other notable qualities.
 For thousands of years, people have been captivated by cats.
 Even before wild cats became domesticated, ancient cultures believed in the cat spirit animal.
 And when wild cats began to live more closely with human beings around 8000 B.C., cats became even more important in our lives.
-In this post you’ll learn about cat symbolism and meanings around the world, as well as cat mythology, the cat spirit animal, and more.
+In this post, we’ll explore all aspects of cat symbolism and meanings, including cat spiritual meanings and the cat spirit animals, as well as cat mythology, folklore, and more.